-- Press and hold the SET ACCEL control until you get to the desired speed, then release the control.
-You can also use the SET ACCEL control to operate the Tap-Up function.
-Press and release this control to increase the vehicle set speed in increments by 1 mph (1.6 km/h). - Use the accelerator pedal to get to the desired speed.
-When the vehicle reaches that speed press and release the SET ACCEL control.
+- Press and hold SET/ACCEL until you get to the desired speed, then release.
+You can also use SET/ACCEL to operate the tap-up function.
+Press and release SET/ACCEL to increase the vehicle set speed in approximately 1 mph (2 km/h) increments. - Use the accelerator pedal to get to the desired speed.
+When the vehicle reaches that speed, press and release SET/ACCEL. - By either method, the transmission may downshift to help meet the acceleration request.